-While OHE received nearly 50 intent to submit forms by February 28, the onset of the coronavirus disease 2019 (COVID-19) created some concern for proceeding with the timeline set for this grant cycle.
+While OHE received nearly 50 intent to submit forms by February 28, 2020, the onset of the novel coronavirus disease 2019 (COVID-19) created some concern for proceeding with the timeline set for this grant cycle.
 On March 13, 2020, President Donald Trump announced a national State of Emergency due to the rapid spread of the disease.
 With so much uncertainty surrounding the state and immediate future of health and medicine, the Advisory Council decided to call an emergency meeting to discuss a plan of action.
 In the meantime, OHE sent an email to all applicants letting them know that proposal submission would be postponed due to the virus.

 On April 3, instead of collecting and disseminating SCI-TBI proposals, the Advisory Council met virtually and decided to reschedule the FY 2021 grant cycle until winter 2021.
-Furthermore, it was brought to OHE's attention that research institutions such as the University of Minnesota and Mayo Clinic were diverting resources to respond to COVID-19 through testing, vaccination development and subsequent trials.
+Furthermore, it was brought to OHE's attention that research institutions such as the University of Minnesota and Mayo Clinic were diverting resources (i.e. lab space) to respond to COVID-19 research and vaccine development.
 Many current SCI-TBI grantees were asked to shut down their labs and active clinical trials until further notice, despite the threat of losing valuable research and materials during the closure.
 While each institution had different protocols around the use of resources and continuation of projects during COVID-19, all projects were halted.
 Most principal investigators were instructed to continue to pay staff salaries in order to maintain their projects.
 Because of the debilitating cost of shutting down labs/clinical trials, losing animals/cells/human subjects, and restarting projects once allowed, OHE and the Advisory Council decided to prioritize current grantees so that their progress would not be lost.
-Therefore, a one-third of FY 2021 funds would be set aside for a supplemental funding competition, open only to current grantees in order to keep them afloat during and after COVID-19.
+Therefore, one-third of FY 2021 funds were set aside for a supplemental funding competition, open only to current grantees in order to keep them afloat during and after COVID-19.
 The remainder of funds would be awarded to new projects during the rescheduled FY 2021 grant cycle.
-On 7/30/2020, the following email was sent, notifying grantees of the supplemental grant opportunity: